PsychicNoodles/discord-xiv-emotes/README.md

 The recommended way of running it by producing an executable, either through `cargo build --release` or by downloading a release build from GitHub, and then running `docker compose up`.
-In this case, you must still specify `DATABASE_URL`, either with a `.env` file or by manually defining it, and if the executable is anywhere other than `./discord-xiv-emotes` you can specify its location with the `EXEC` environment variable.
+In this case, you must still specify `DISCORD_TOKEN`, either with a `.env` file or by manually defining it, and if the executable is anywhere other than `./discord-xiv-emotes` you can specify its location with the `EXEC` environment variable.
+Alternatively, you can modify the Dockerfile and place your `.env` file at `/dxe/.env`.

+Note that when updating the executable you will need to delete the existing image, most likely named `discord-xiv-emotes-dxe`.